cambiotraining/stats-intro/Day1/day1_slides.md

 * Session 2 - Introduction to R and Rstudio

 * Session 3 - Data manipulation in R

-* Session 4 - Data visualisation in R (short intro - more on Day 2)

 This material is adapted from the materials developed by the [Data Carpentry](http://www.datacarpentry.org/) community.